White Collar Defense

 Our experienced White Collar Defense practice represents individuals and leading public and private corporations, both US and international, in all areas of white collar defense work, including internal investigations; government investigations, enforcement actions (e.g., grand jury investigations, federal agency enforcement (SEC, FDA, DOJ, etc.) and related litigation (e.g., qui tam litigation under the False Claims Act)); congressional investigations; crisis management; corporate governance; compliance counseling; trial; and appeal.
 We have substantial experience with both civil and criminal proceedings.
 In representing clients in connection with white collar investigation and litigation matters, our firm draws upon its own substantial civil litigation and regulatory counseling experience, including the prior government experience of many of our attorneys.

 Businesses and individuals both in the US and throughout the world face increasingly aggressive government enforcement efforts.
 Matters formerly handled through civil or regulatory processes now often result in criminal investigations.
 Our firm brings unique strengths to the representation of corporations and individuals who face criminal, congressional or other enforcement proceedings.
 Our London and US offices include attorneys with extensive criminal law experience, as prosecutors, barristers, and defense lawyers.
 They include former officials of the US Department of Justice, UK Serious Fraud Office, and enforcement chiefs at a variety of regulatory agencies.
-Our defense group includes experienced former Assistant US Attorneys from the Southern and Eastern Districts of New York, the District of Columbia, the Eastern District of Virginia, the Southern District of Florida, and the Eastern and Northern Districts of California.
+Our defense group includes experienced former Assistant US Attorneys from the Southern and Eastern Districts of New York, the District of Columbia, the Eastern District of Virginia, the Southern District of Florida, the Eastern District of Pennsylvania, and New Jersey.
 Collectively, our attorneys have successfully tried hundreds of jury and bench trials—and favorably settled many more.
 Our colleagues rely on high levels of integrity and credibility in advocating for clients with government officials from multiple and varied federal and state offices.
 We understand that the best result for the client is to avoid any prosecution, and we draw upon our significant experience to help our clients navigate the difficult process of investigation.
 And our extensive experience with compliance programs helps us advise our clients on best practices to prevent criminal problems from developing or to mitigate them if an issue or inquiry does arise.
 But if clients face criminal charges, we have the extensive trial and appellate experience to mount a vigorous defense on their behalf.